wookey-project/ewok-kernel/doc/syscalls.rst

 .. note:: Actually, :ref:`sys_log` is the sole asynchronous syscall

-It's worth mentionning that as *Interrupt Service Routines (ISR)* should be quickly executed, EwoK forbid asynchronous syscalls while in this context.
+It is worth mentioning that as *Interrupt Service Routines (ISR)* should be quickly executed, EwoK forbids asynchronous syscalls while in this context.

 Note also that some syscalls should require some specific permissions, which